S4NKALP/Modus/README.md

 - [darsh](https://github.com/its-darsh): for creating Fabric, which made everything possible.
 - [gummy bear album](https://github.com/muhchaudhary): for sharing fantastic code snippets that saved me time and effort.
 - [axenide](https://github.com/Axenide): for the amazing config that not only inspired parts of mine but also provided some gems I couldn’t resist borrowing.
+- [E3nviction](https://github.com/E3nviction/): for code snippets and ideas that were incredibly helpful.

 I truly appreciate your support